Frequently Asked Child Development Questions

 Q: What happens next if I receive a letter that my child is accepted in the program?

 A: You will be contacted by your child’s teacher in late August after teachers return to school and receive their class list.
-The teacher will call you to schedule a home visit to complete documentation and to meet your child.
-Meeting the child at their home helps them to feel more comfortable about beginning school.
-Remember, you will not hear from the teacher until late August.
-It will take a while for the teacher to get her class list and make arrangements in order to call you and schedule a home visit.
+The teacher will call you to schedule a meeting to complete documentation and to meet your child.
+Remember, you will not hear from the teacher until mid-August.

 Q: What happens next if I receive a letter that my child is on the waiting list?